Jasparagus1/BumbleBot/README.md

     -  Question: would weight of battery tip it too much backwards?
  - Connected pins and declared them in code, editing Arduino code found online
      -  Tested out sensor values - they're all 0, so something isn't working.
 Also the LED on the beacon sensor is on, but the one on the home beacon is not
-     -  Tried grounding home beacon
+     -  Tried grounding home beacon, didn't change anything